jcunow/jcunow/50over1.md

 > - **week 04:** Do solitary burrowing pollinators Promoter microbial Invasion with range Expansion of their host plants due to climate change or Land use practice

 > - **week 05:** Does soil health (e.g., Aggregate stability) and farming practice (e.g., crop cover) Limit microbial colonization potential via soil erosion mechanisms (wind/water)

+> -**week 06:** Capture diurnal variation in root exudates and resupply them to soil at differing soil temperature and moisture conditions.
+Exudation composition and quantity should be assessed.
+Using isotope labeling, we can try to further trace the origin of the exudation/time lag.
+Supplying it to varying soil conditions sheds light on soil conditions crerated by grazers such as reindeer.